SimeonDee/my-blogger-agents/README.md

 # my-blogger-agents

 A sophisticated Multi-agent Blog Post Generator that combines web research capabilities with professional writing expertise.
+Provided as a RESTful API Service (implemented using FastAPI).

 The workflow uses a multi-stage approach:

 1. Intelligent web research and source gathering
 2. Content extraction and processing
 3. Professional blog post writing with proper citations.

 **Key capabilities:**

 - Advanced web research and source evaluation
 - Content scraping and processing
 - Professional writing with SEO optimization